Upgrading Metabase

 In general, regular backups (especially backups before upgrading), are the best policy, so we recommend reverting to a backup of your application database to roll back an upgrade.

-But if you’ve made changes to your application database since upgrading that you want to keep, you may be able to use the migrate down
+But if you’ve made any change (adding new questions/dashboards, etc) since upgrading that you want to keep, you may be able to use the migrate down

 command to roll back your Metabase application database to support the previous Metabase version you were running.
 When Metabase upgrades to a new version, it runs migrations that may change the application database schema.
 The migrate down